African American Unschoolers email group is for African-American homeschoolers who use the whole world as their child(ren)'s classroom.

 Afrocentric Homeschoolers Association is a nonprofit resource for homeschooling families (and individual teens) everywhere in the world which are engaging in Afrocentric, Africentric, Black-oriented, Black-positive, African, African American or pro-Black education.

-Part two of a youtube video discussing various African-centered resources for homeschoolers.
+Great youtube video discussing various African-centered resources for homeschoolers.

 This youtube video talks about an African-centered curriculum based on the texts African American History: A Journey to Liberation by Dr. Molefi Kete Asante and Classical Africa.